Andrich And Schick Late Show Keeps Title On Track For Unbeaten Leverkusen

 A first-half Maximilian Baier strike had Hoffenheim on track to break Leverkusen's unbeaten streak, which now stands at 39 matches, just one day after in-demand manager Xabi Alonso pledged his future to the club.

-But as they have done regularly this season, Leverkusen fought back late as Andrich levelled in the 88th minute before an injury-time Schick volley sealed another remarkable comeback win.
+But as they have done regularly this season, Leverkusen fought back late as Andrich levelled the scores in the 88th minute before an injury-time Schick volley sealed another remarkable comeback win.

-The victory sends title-bound Leverkusen 13 points clear of Bayern Munich, who face Borussia Dortmund later on Saturday, with seven matches remaining.
+The victory sends title-bound Leverkusen 13 points clear of Bayern Munich, who face Borussia Dortmund later on Saturday, with seven matches remaining this season.

-"I was always optimistic," Alonso told reporters.
-"We said at half-time that one goal is important.
-Everything can change in one moment.

-"We have a winner's mentality -- we built that for ourselves this season."

 “We kept fighting and kept believing until the end,” Andrich said to Sky.

-The midfielder, who stood alongside his coach as the team celebrated in front of the home fans after the match, said Alonso told the players on Friday he would stay beyond the season.
+The midfielder, who stood alongside his coach as the team celebrated in front of the home fans after the match, said Alonso informed the players on Friday he would stay beyond the season.

 “The timing he chose was very good.
 Now we can keep pushing and hopefully achieve something great this season.”

-The late win continued Leverkusen's record of victories in the dying moments this season.
-Alonso's side have scored late to beat Augsburg, Leipzig, Stuttgart in the German Cup and Qarabag twice against in the Europa League.
+The late win continued Leverkusen's record of victories in the dying moments this season, with Alonso's side scoring late to beat Augsburg, Leipzig, Stuttgart in the German Cup and twice against Qarabag in the Europa League.

-RB Leipzig's bid for a Champions League spot took a hit with a scoreless draw at home against lowly Mainz despite dominating possession and territory.
+RB Leipzig's bid for a Champions League spot took a hit with a scoreless draw at home to lowly Mainz.

 The home side were twice denied in the opening half, with an eighth-minute handball penalty overturned by VAR and a Lois Openda goal chalked off for offside.